 Pair up (or be prepared to show an exchange between 2 individuals) and begin to explore what kind of interaction each pair wants to illustrate.
 Today is just about focusing on how to show the nature of the exchange without words - what does it feel, taste, look like to witness or be inside of this conversation?
 Is it a conflict, a memory, a wish for the kind of exchange that is not available right now?
 Is it familiar, an exploration of how you feel most seen or heard?
 How do we translate that into something tangible, metaphorical?

-Create a sketch for us to jump into media with during the next session - go wide and try out a bunch of different ideas before settling on the right one for you and your partner.
+Create 4 sketches - to choose 1 for us to jump into media with during the next session - go wide and try out a bunch of different things before settling on the right one for you and your partner.

 Initial Brainstorm